Skip to content

 Characteristics

-Very agile in similar fashion to the M3, with an equally powerful engine and a slightly higher peak torque, a flat-shiftable transmission and fantastic braking performance with a 4-channel racing ABS.
-Fast curves are the territory of the 190E, which can reach the highest downforce of the entire field.
-Long straights are the nemesis of the Baby Benz, so drivers have to make the most of the flat-shiftable transmission and the superb braking performance with its 4-channel racing ABS.
+Very agile in similar fashion to the M3, with an equally powerful engine and a slightly higher peak torque, and fantastic braking performance with a 4-channel racing ABS.
+It offers a fantastic suspension geometry, and fast curves are the territory of the 190E, which together with the M3 can be configured to reach the highest downforce levels of the entire field.
+Long straights are the nemesis of the Baby Benz, so drivers have to make the most of corners and the superb braking performance with its 4-channel racing ABS.
 The 190E is easier to drive than the stiff BMW.

 Ford Sierra RS500 TTM